 INFRARED THERMAL IMAGER MARKET OVERVIEW

-The global infrared thermal imager market size was anticipated to be worth USD 5.83 billion in 2024 and is expected to reach USD 7.93 billion by 2033 at a CAGR of 3.4% during the forecast period from 2025 to 2033.
+The global infrared thermal imager market size is estimated at USD 6.24 Billion in 2026 and is expected to reach USD 8.48 Billion by 2035 at a CAGR of 3.4% during the forecast from 2026 to 2035.

 An infrared thermal imager, commonly referred to as an infrared camera or a thermal imaging camera, is a tool that uses heat-emitting infrared radiation to detect objects and scenes in order to collect and show thermal images of them.
 Thermal imagers operate in the infrared spectrum, which allows them to see temperature variations and heat patterns that are otherwise imperceptible to the human eye, in contrast to regular cameras that only record visible light.
 The infrared sensor or detector, which is the main part of the imager, is frequently based on innovations like microbolometers or thermopiles.
 These sensors are infrared radiation sensitive.
 The infrared radiation that enters the imager is focused onto the sensor by a lens mechanism.
 Infrared radiation is received by the sensor, converted to electrical impulses, and processed to provide a thermal image.